-Clinical Practice 3 Course Code LAWF 3424 Section Number 01 Course is open to 2L or 3L Course is an elective Semester fall, winter, or sur nmer Credits 9 Days and Times as arranged with n the Ex ecutive Director of the TRU CLC meets perspectiv es requirement yes meets writi ng requirement no Assessment Method CR (credit) or NO CG (no credit given) (i.e. pass/fa ail) Materials are provided Calendar Description In the Clinical Practice Course, students have the opportunity to work in the TRU Community Legal Clinic ("TRU CLC") under the supervision of TRU CLC's team of supervising lawyers.
+Clinical Practice 3 Course Code LAWF 3424 Section Number 01 Course is open to 2L or 3L Course is an elective Semester fall, winter, or summer Credits 9 Days and Times as arranged with the Executive Direc kecutive Director of the TRU CLC meets perspectiv es requirement yes meets writi ng requirement no Assessment Method CR (credit) or N CG (no credit given) (i.e. pass/fa ail) Materials are provided Calendar Description in the TRU Common of TRU CLC's tead develop and pra- and counseling; of letters, memor pleadings; 5) pro- of clients.
+Stude clients with thei education and la In the Clinical Practice Course, students have the opportunity to work in the TRU Community Legal Clinic ("TRU CLC") under the supervision of TRU CLC's team of supervising lawyers.
 During the course students develop and practice lawyering skills including: 1) client interviewing and counseling; 2) file management; 3) legal research; 4) the drafting of letters, memoranda and other legal documents such as wills or pleadings; 5) providing summary advice; and 6) advocating on behalf of clients.
 Students develop these skills in the process of assisting real clients with their legal issues.
 Students also engage in public education and law reform projects.
-Students work on approximately 24 to 32 legal matters for individual clients, depending on the Other Information complexity and duration of each case. pre- or corequisite: Community Lawyering (LAWF 3410) Students are selected for this course through an application process.
-Questions about this course should be addressed to the Chair of the Clinical Adjudication Committee: Dr Ruby Dhand.
+Students work on approximately 24 to 32 legal matters for individual clients, depending on the Other Information Students are sel Questions abou lected f t this co mmunity Lawyering (LAV or this course through a ourse should be address ommittee: Dr Ruby Dhan n application pro ed to the Chair o

-Clinical Practice 4 Course Code LAWF 3426 Section Number 01 Course is open to 2L or 3L Course is an elective Semester fall, winter, or su mmer Credits 12 Days and Times as arranged wit h the E xecutive Director of the TRU CLC meets perspectiv es requirement yes meets writi ng requirement no) Assessment Method CR (credit) or N CG (no credit given) (i.e. pass/fa ail) Materials are provided Calendar Description In the Clinical Practice Course, students have the opportunity to work in the TRU Community Legal Clinic ("TRU CLC") under the supervision of TRU CLC's team of supervising lawyers.
+Clinical Practice 4 Course Code LAWF 3426 Section Number 01 Course is open to 2L or 3L Course is an elective Semester fall, winter, or summer Credits 12 Days and Times ecutive Director of the TRU CLC meets perspectiv es requirement yes meets writi ng requirement no Assessment Method CR (credit) or NC CG (no credit given) (i.e. pass/fa ail) Materials are provided Calendar Description in the TRU Comr of TRU CLC's tea develop and pra and counseling; of letters, memo pleadings; 5) pro of clients.
+Studen clients with their education and la In the Clinical Practice Course, students have the opportunity to work in the TRU Community Legal Clinic ("TRU CLC") under the supervision of TRU CLC's team of supervising lawyers.
 During the course students develop and practice lawyering skills including: 1) client interviewing and counseling; 2) file management; 3) legal research; 4) the drafting of letters, memoranda and other legal documents such as wills or pleadings; 5) providing summary advice; and 6) advocating on behalf of clients.
 Students develop these skills in the process of assisting real clients with their legal issues.
 Students also engage in public education and law reform projects.
-Students work on approximately 32 to 40 legal matters for individual clients, depending on the on nts ng ng alf real Other Information complexity and duration of each case. pre- or corequisite: Community Lawyering (LAWF 3410) Students are selected for this course through an application process.
-Questions about this course should be addressed to the Chair of the Clinical Adjudication Committee: Dr Ruby Dhand.
+Students work on approximately 32 to 40 legal matters for individual clients, depending on the Other Information Students are sele Questions about ected f t this co mmunity Lawyering (LAV or this course through a ourse should be address ommittee: Dr Ruby Dhan n application process. ed to the Chair of the